Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a novel framework to facilitate the creation of intelligent digital avatars for Metaverse users.
-Specifically, our proposed hybrid training algorithm can accurately predict user behaviours by analyzing their brain signals.
+Specifically, our proposed hybrid training algorithm can accurately predict user behaviors by analyzing their brain signals.
 Furthermore, our proposed algorithm can optimally allocate radio and computing resources to the users so that the end-to-end latency of the system can be minimized.
-Simulation results have showed that our proposed framework with hybrid learning algorithm outperforms the current state-of-the-art deep reinforcement learning algorithm.
+Simulation results have shown that our proposed framework with a hybrid learning algorithm outperforms the current state-of-the-art deep reinforcement learning algorithm.